 An unsafe temperature range for your food are temperatures between 41 and 135 degrees Fahrenheit.
 The most rapid growth of foodborne occurs between 70 and 125 degrees Fahrenheit.
 The longer food sits in this temperature range, the greater the risk that bacteria will grow on your food.
 Food spoils and becomes dangerous for consumption when bacteria reach unsafe levels.
 It is one of your greatest, if not the greatest, responsibilities as a food service professional to stop bacteria growth by ensuring food is quickly chilled or heated to food safe temperatures.

 How Long Can Food Stay Outside of the Safe Range?

 It is recommended that foods enter their proper temperature ranges within 2 hours.
 These safe ranges are below:

-- Cold Foods - 40 degrees Fahrenheit and below.
+- Cold Food Temperature - 40 degrees Fahrenheit and below.

-- Hot foods - 140 degrees Fahrenheit and above.
+- Hot food Temperature - 140 degrees Fahrenheit and above.

 So to recap: Any food between 40 degrees Fahrenheit and 140 degrees Fahrenheit for too long has a chance of spoiling.
 It's imperative that both your equipment and food handling procedures take this into account.

 Something else to consider, many kitchens are above 90 degrees Fahrenheit, and stay at this temperature during operating hours.
 Your food shouldn't be within this temperature for longer than an hour.
 The warmer temperature can help bacteria grow faster, making it more important for you to heat or chill it to safe temperatures even more quickly.

 How to Keep Food Within a Safe Temperature Range